dimbyd/ceibwr/README.md

 methods.

 ### Logging
-Logging is virtually non-existent, with only "Hello" and "Goodbye" implemented in the constructor for `Efrydydd`.
+Logging is virtually non-existent, with only "Hello" and "Goodbye" implemented in the constructor for `Peiriant`.